-The College has members of staff in the Universities' Superannuation Scheme (USS) and the Cambridge Colleges' Federated Pension Scheme (CCFPS).
-Full actuarial details are included at note 24 to the Accounts.
-The College also makes pension contributions into a defined contribution scheme including for relevant staff under auto-enrolment.
+The College has members of staff in the Universities' Superannuation Scheme (USS), a defined contribution workplace pension scheme, and the Cambridge Colleges' Federated Pension Scheme (CCFPS) (closed to new members).

-The College had 17 active USS members at 30 June 2020, although many Fellows will be USS members though their employment by the University.
-The USS valuation as at 31 March 2018 valued the assets of the scheme at £63.7 billion and valued its technical provisions at £67.3 billion, indicating a shortfall, which has reduced significantly since the previous valuation, of £3.6 billion (2017 valuation: £7.5 billion) and an improved funding ratio of 95% (2017 valuation: 89%).
+The College had 17 active USS members at 30 June 2021, although many Fellows will be USS members though their employment by the University.
+The USS valuation as at 31 March 2018 valued the assets of the scheme at £63.7 billion and valued its technical provisions at £67.3 billion, indicating a shortfall of £3.6 billion (and a funding ratio of 95%.
 The College is, taken apart from the University, a very small employer within the scheme.
 It has considered how to deal with the issues of conflict of interest for Fellows and Trustees should the College wish to take an active part in USS consultations regarding the scheme.